robusta-dev/robusta/docs/installation.rst

 3. Save ``generated_values.yaml``, somewhere safe.
 This is your Helm ``values.yaml`` file.

-4. Install Robusta using Helm:
+4. Install Robusta using Helm.
+On some clusters this can take a while [#f2]_, so don't panic if it appears stuck:

 .. code-block:: bash